Updated 21 November 2020

 If you send regular emails to your clients then you most likely have an email marketing service such as Mailchimp, if you do, great news you can schedule your newsletters to pop into your client’s inboxes, connecting with them while you are sipping cocktails by the pool.

-Do you social media channels need a refresh, change the cover images to something more appropriate?
+Do your social media channels need a refresh, change the cover images to something more appropriate?
 Just remember to keep it consistent.
-Don’t confuse your audience by looking so different they don’t recognise you.

 Promotions for Christmas